google/clusterfuzz/docs/production-setup/setting_up_bots.md

 [here](https://cloud.google.com/compute/docs/instance-templates).
 Instance
 templates define the properties of a bot (e.g. source image, disk space, network config).
 They are defined after the clusters configuration section in `$CONFIG_DIR/gce/clusters.yaml`.
-An example for a linux regular bot is:
+Below is an example for a regular Linux bot:

 ```aidl